orbitjs/orbitjs-site/src/v0.16/guide/getting-started.md

 coordinator.addStrategy(backupMemorySync);

-coordinator.activate(); // returns a promise that resolves when all strategies
-// have been activated
+// `activate` resolves when all strategies have been activated await coordinator.activate();
 ```

 Although this might seem like an unnecessary amount of complexity compared with